chelseanbr/between-the-lines-hotels/README.md

 Text Classification Example with Keras LSTM in Python: https://www.datatechnotes.com/2019/06/text-classification-example-with-keras.html
 ### What is new about your approach, why do you think it will be successful?
-What is new about my approach is that I would try to use more advanced NLP techniques like Word2Vec in order to prove my sentiment classifier accuracy from 81% (capstone 2) to closer to or above 90% and then separately incorporate sentiment into recommendation.
-Also, I will try to scrape my own data to make sure to get a large enough data size for balancing classes and if needed, I will address the “cold start” problem for recommendation.
+What is new about my approach is that I would try to use more advanced NLP techniques like LSTM neural networks to prove my sentiment classifier accuracy from 81% (capstone 2) to closer to 90%.
 ### Who cares?
 If you're successful, what will the impact be?
-If I am successful, the impact will be that with my own dataset, I would have built a sentiment classifier and hotel recommender using my own combination of techniques.
+If I am successful, the impact will be that with my own dataset, I would have built a sentiment classifier  that people can try out.
 ### How will you present your work?
-I would like people to be able to interact with my work through a flask dashboard.
+I would like people to be able to interact with my work through a Flask web app.
 I want them to be able to try uploading their own hotel review text to try out my finished hotel rating predictor and see if the rating my classifier predicts matches with what rating they would give based on the review.
-In addition, I would provide hotel recommendations
 ### What are your data sources?
 What is the size of your dataset, and what is your storage format?
 My data sources for the Tripadvisor hotel reviews is my own scraped data in csv files stored in multiple folders.
 From my previous capstone, I had 500k reviews, so I will work on doubling the size.
 ### What are potential problems with your capstone?
 The potential problems with my capstone are not achieving as high accuracy due to the amount of time it takes to train neural networks.
 ### What is the next thing you need to work on?
-The next thing I need to work on is scraping more data and making sure it will meet my new needs for a recommender system.
+The next thing I need to work on is learning more about how to better build and train neural network to save time and resources and possibly try training with a GPU.